lnmurthy/NYCTransitHub/README.md

-# MTA-Project
+#  NYCTransit Hub

+Welcome to the NYCTransit Hub GitHub repository!

+## Introduction

-A web application offering real-time updates, schedules, and transit information for New York City's public transportation system, utilizing the MTA API.
+NYCTransit Hub is a web application in development that aims to provide real-time updates, schedules, and transit information for New York City's public transportation system.
+It will utilize the MTA API to fetch data and present it to users in a user-friendly interface.

+## Team Members

+The project is being developed by the following team members:

+- David Ren
+- Gabriel Bronfman
+- Arjun Singh
+- Leisha Murthy